danirus/sphinx-nefertiti/docs/source/users-guide/customization/pygments.rst

 Being ``<language>`` the name of the programming language.

-The list of programming languages supported by depends on the lexers provided by Pygments.
+The list of programming languages supported depends on the lexers provided by Pygments.
 Get the list using ``pygmentize -L lexers`` in the command line.

 Available styles
 ================